canada-ca/cloud-guardrails-O365/README.md

 | 07 | [Perform device hardening](EN/07_Perform-Device-Hardening.md) |
 | 08 | [Validate settings](EN/08_Validate-Settings.md) |

+DRAFT detailed implementation guidance is to implement the guardrails is available by contacting zztbscyber@tbs-sct.gc.ca.

 ### Considerations

 Departments are expected to continue implementing the security requirements as outlined in: